-Grey literature is a catch-all term for material published by non-commercial sources such as government agencies, industry bodies, NGO's or academic institutions.
-It includes reports, guidelines, policy statements, technical standards, trial registries, dissertations or newsletters.
+It is a catch-all term for material published non-commercially such as by government agencies, industry bodies, NGO's or academic institutions.
+It includes:

 Grey literature is frequently high quality and up to date information.
 In some areas it may be the only information available.
 However it is not peer reviewed and should be evaluated with this in mind.

-Unfortunately grey literature is generally not included in databases such as Medline or Embase.
+There is no central database for grey literature such as Medline or Embase.
 Instead searches will need to target multiple sources.
 The following resources can help:

 Trip database is a search engine for biomedical and health material.
 Once searched look at the right hand sidebar to restrict results to guidelines, regulatory materials, blogs etc.